Quick Meal Ideas for Busy Moms

 Your sitter could turn into your meal prep savior.
 Many will often lend a hand with cooking duties while watching your kids.
 She may be able to feed your kids dinner or at least do some of the grocery shopping/prep work to save you time when you get home.

 Just make sure to increase her pay to make up for the extra work.
-And emphasize that kids, not food is still her priority.
+And emphasize that kids, not food, are still her priority.

 Prepare the Night Before